henrikfroehling/Trakt.NET/docs/docs/essentials/exceptionhandling.md

 - [`TraktSeasonNotFoundException`](xref:TraktNet.Exceptions.TraktSeasonNotFoundException)
 - [`TraktShowNotFoundException`](xref:TraktNet.Exceptions.TraktShowNotFoundException)
 has a property [`ObjectId`](xref:TraktNet.Exceptions.TraktObjectNotFoundException.ObjectId), that tells you the id, which was not found.

-If no exception was thrown, you can consider, that the method call was successful.
-But you should always check the return value if it is [not null](nullhandling.md).

 For more information on responses see the [Responses Section](responses.md).